 At the age of 4, children progress into our Reception Year.
 Many children move from our nursery to join us, but we also welcome many new children to the school at this stage.
-There are two classes, both led by qualified teachers and jointly supported by a teaching assistant.
-All our Early Years staff are fully trained in paediatric First Aid.
+There are two classes who are jointly supported by a teaching assistant.
+All our Early Years staff are fully trained in Paediatric First Aid.

 Meet the Team

 Mrs C Entecott